tundish/blathnaid/app/tale.rst

 There were two or three large cobbled squares, with taverns and boarding houses on every side.

 Set up there at intervals were wooden market stalls.
 Many of them were shuttered or empty.
-Long lines of people stood at those who had any stock.
+Long lines of people formed up at those who had any stock.

 Everywhere else was boarded up, or blocked off, or tumbled down.
 Until you came to a gated arch near the Eastern wall.
 Behind that was a high tower, barracks for the Guard, and the mansion of the Mayor.